SAP-samples/fsm-extension-sample/docs/APIGuide.md

     }
 ```
 4. Copy extension deployment id value from response body.

 ### 3. Assign and use extension.

 1. Open the POST **extension-assignments** API request.
+Set the target attribute to a unique value (this will later be used to add the specific extension into an outlet.).
 Replace extensionDeploymentId value with the one you get from above step.
-Update target to the value where you want to use the extension.
 Execute the request.
     **Request body example**
 ```
     {